• Skip to primary navigation

 ➜ About this Recipe

 Czech dish "čočka na kyselo" is comprised of cooked brown or green lentils, mixed with onion roux, seasoned with salt, vinegar, and a pinch of sugar.
-Side dishes such as dill pickles, fried egg, sausage, or smoked meat are often added to the plate.
+Side dishes such as dill pickles, sunny side egg, sausage, or smoked meat are often added to the plate.

 Czechs traditionally eat lentils on January 1, the New Year.
 There's a saying: how many lentils you eat is how much money you'll have throughout the year.
 The recipe should bring you luck in monetary dealings, and the lentils symbolize coins.